Canberra Sexual Health Centre

 The M Clinic is a free walk-in clinic at Canberra Sexual Health Centre offering STI checks for men who have sex with men.
-HIV results are available via SMS in less than 24 hours with full STI results available in 1 week.
+Results are available within 1 week.

 4:30pm - 7pm on the first business Monday of every month.

 2017 M Clinic Dates